top of page

 2022

 Artists were challenged to capture on an envelope the magic of beginning to read (or write) a personal letter.
-Winners were selected based on hand lettering, creative interpretation of the theme and effective use of color and design, including incorporation of postage stamp(s).
+Winners of this 27th competition were selected based on hand lettering, creative interpretation of the theme and effective use of color and design, including incorporation of postage stamp(s).

 Entries were juried by Becky Larimer, White House calligrapher, and Jennifer Nicholson, State Department Presidential Commissions.